How to create an interest for STEM fields in children

-I focussed on a part of this bigger research effort.
-I conducted a multi-method study (literature review, observations, interviews).
-Discovered factors (parent-child conversations, child’s knowledge and varying interest and more) that could potentially help create an awareness of STEM areas through the museum exhibit.
+I focussed on a part of a larger research effort.
+I conducted a multi-method study (literature review, observations, interviews) and discovered factors (parent-child conversations, child’s knowledge and varying interest and more) that could potentially help create an awareness of STEM areas through the museum exhibit.

 Combining insights from all sources, I created a design concept — leveraging smart phone to provide cues for parent-child conversations about the exhibit.
 The cues would be contextualised and personalised based on the child’s interest, age and experience with the exhibit.
 The cues would connect STEM exhibits to its real world applications and non-STEM exhibits to the involved STEM concepts.
 The design concept further explored the learning experience for the repeat visitors and the extension of the museum learning experience to a child’s home.

 That’s the number of STEM (Science, technology, engineering and mathematics) jobs predicted for year 2022 by U.S. Department of Labour, Bureau of Labor Statistics (2014)

 However, not enough people are pursuing STEM careers to meet the high job demand.
 The US economy is facing the STEM pipeline problem.
 The question is,